 The Singer Building was a high-rise building located in the U.S. state of New York.
 It was the headquarters of the Singer Manufacturing Company, situated at the northwest corner of Liberty Street and Broadway in lower Manhattan’s financial district.
 The building was designed in phases from the year 1897 to 1908 and was commissioned by Frederick Gilbert Bourne who was the leader of the Singer Company.

 When the Singer Building was opened to the public in 1908, it was recorded to be the tallest skyscraper in the world.
 After all, these years later, the building still held the record of the world’s largest skyscraper to be peacefully demolished.
-The 47 story building had always been a landmark of downtown Manhattan due to its unique design and features.
+The 47-story building had always been a landmark of downtown Manhattan due to its unique design and features.
 The architect, Ernest Flagg found the way that the sides of skyscrapers grew upward from the edge of their sites very unacceptable.
 He believed that buildings that are higher than 10 or 15 stories should be set back from the streets below.
-Hence the most unique feature of the Singer Building was the narrow 35 story tower protruding from the original structure’s lower floors.
-And this unconventional design was one of the very factors that lead to the Singer Building Demolition.
+Hence the most unique feature of the Singer Building was the narrow 35-story tower protruding from the original structure’s lower floors.
+This unconventional design was one of the very factors that led to the Singer Building Demolition.